theredplanetsings/excel-training/README.md

-i promise i can use sumifs, countifs, vlookup, and pivot tables
+i promise i can use sumifs, countifs, vlookup, and pivot tables to do business stuff